bree254/yolo/README.md

 ## Overview
 This project involves a containerized e-commerce dashboard YOLO.The docker compose orchestrates three services :
--`yolo-frontend` - spa compiled to static assets and served by nginx -`yolo-backend` - an express API for CRUD operations on products -`yolo-mongo` - MongoDB with persisted volume for product data
+- `yolo-frontend` - spa compiled to static assets and served by nginx
+- `yolo-backend` - an express API for CRUD operations on products
+- `yolo-mongo` - MongoDB with persisted volume for product data

 ## Requirements
 - Docker Engine 24+ with the compose plugin